Fixing the Sunroof

 I removed the tracks and scrubbed them out as best as I could with a brush, Zep and plenty of hot water.
 Be careful removing them because they can push against the headliner and those tiny nuts are a pain to get to and there are clip nuts and metal panels that are sharp.

 That rearward plastic guide is interesting.
 I found it installed with the slanted part facing forwards.
 The parts diagram shows the flat side facing back.
 The shop manual shows slanted side forwards.
-It is what stands the rear support up as the sunroof closes, I think.
+It glides on to a bump on the back of the headliner panel as the roof closes to help lift the roof panel.
+Mount it as shown in the pic.

-Pull off the old fuzzy seal, and then use 3M Adhesive remover to clean up the area so you can get a nice strong bond.
+With the mechanism out, you can remove the old fuzzy seal, and then use 3M Adhesive remover to clean up the area so you can get a nice strong bond.
 I used an old toothbrush to help with this.
 Put some rags in the guide channel in case any solvent flows towards the rear.
 Don't be stingy with the solvent, it can take a bit to get things loosened up.
 My car had black trim adhesive as well as the yellow/green stuff and it was just trowled on in places.
 I guess it was leaking at some point.
+Maybe they forgot to check the drain?
+Who knows.
 Mask off the roof; any drips or splashes will need to get cleaned of the paint with a little gentle polishing compound or a soft cloth with a little adhesive remover.

-I put arrows pointing at the missing felt strips, and I circled the missing guide lock plates (45) as well as the other plastic guides you should replace while you are there (43 & 49) 43 was mounted in the other direction in my car as I found it. (slope towards the front) which also matches the shop manual photo.
+I have circled the missing guide lock plates (45) as well as the other plastic guides you should replace while you are there (43 & 49) 43 is reversed in this picture for some reason. #49 is what pushes down the wind deflector as the sunroof closes. (via part #23)

 I got the roof panel cleaned up and had a good think about which adhesive I would try out.
 There were some posts that favored the 3M black super trim adhesive, since the seals are black it blends in better.
 In the end that point won out for the panel.
 It gets tacky fast and is hard to brush around accurately as it is very gooey.
 The yellow super spray adhesive gives you more time to work and is easier to brush into place (say some posts).
-I may try it next time.
+I used it for fixing up the headliner and it was very nice to work with honestly.
+I would probably use it for the seals if I had this to do over.

-I think what I learned quickly on my first go-round at this was:
+I think what I learned quickly about the black adhesive on my first go-round at this was:

 Keep the adhesive on the lower (flat, not round) part of the seal so it stays hidden